USS Inchon

 USS Inchon (LPH/MCS-12) was an of the United States Navy in service from 1970 to 2002.
 Following a major fire, she was laid up and sunk as a target in 2004.

+Like other Iwo Jima-class ships, she was named after a major battle involving the US Marine Corps, specifically the Battle of Inchon.

 History

 Inchon was laid down on 8 April 1968 by Ingalls Shipbuilding, in Pascagoula, Mississippi, US with the hull classification number LPH-12.
 She was named for the Battle of Inchon, a turning point of the Korean War.
 The ship was launched on 24 May 1969 and commissioned on 20 June 1970.

 Service history

 Vietnam War

 Inchon off North Vietnam in 1973.

 In 1972–1973, Inchon circumnavigated the globe and returned to Naval Station Norfolk, Virginia.
 In February 1973, Inchon was attached to Task Force 78 for Operation End Sweep, the U.S. Navy's effort to clear U.S. mines from North Vietnamese waters after the signing of the Paris Peace Accords.
 Those operations were suspended from 17 April through 17 June.
 They resumed 18 June and End Sweep was completed on 18 July.

 On 9 July 1975, more than 100 sailors and marines from Inchon and amphibious transport dock fought a fire on board a Spanish merchant vessel at Palma de Mallorca, Spain.
 On 16 December, Inchon and oiler were in a minor collision during refueling in rough seas west of Italy.

 On 5 February 1980, while involved in an underway refueling with in the Atlantic, the two vessels collided, with Inchons helicopter elevator ripping through a Marine berthing space on Spiegel Grove and destroying one of that ship's 50-ton cranes.
 There were no injuries, however.

 On 29 September 1981 LCDR Kenneth Wessel, Inchon's Aircraft Handling Officer, was killed when the UH-1 Huey he was flying crashed off the coast of Virginia Beach.
 Three other crew members on the helicopter were rescued.

 On 7 October 1981, Inchon suffered a boiler explosion while preparing to get underway from Naval Station Norfolk.